Innovation system: Standards of Innovation

-The International Standards Organisation published their standard ISO 56002, which contains all of the elements that is required to set up a structured management system for innovation.
+The International Organization for Standardization published their standard ISO 56002, which contains all of the elements that is required to set up a structured management system for innovation.
 It builds on the overarching standard for management systems and follows the directives of all standard management systems.
 This standard was standardised into the European Norms and British Standards, and is known in the UK as BS EN ISO 56002:2019.

 Examples of definitions of National Innovation Systems

 A national system of innovation has been defined as follows: